Vesna Vulović: Later life and death

 Vulović told reporters that she did not think of her fall every day, but admitted to struggling with survivor's guilt.
 "Whenever I think of the accident, I have a prevailing, grave feeling of guilt for surviving it and I cry ...
 Then I think maybe I should not have survived at all."
 Vulović declined therapy to help cope with her experiences and instead turned to religion, becoming a devout Orthodox Christian.
 She stated that her ordeal had turned her into an optimist.
 "If you can survive what I survived," she said, "you can survive anything."

-In 2009, Peter Hornung-Andersen and Pavel Theiner, two Prague-based journalists, claimed that Flight 367 had been mistaken for an enemy aircraft and shot down by the Czechoslovak Air Force at an altitude of 800 m, far lower than the official altitude of 10,160 m.
+In 2009, Peter Hornung and Pavel Theiner, two Prague-based journalists, claimed that Flight 367 had been mistaken for an enemy aircraft and shot down by the Czechoslovak Air Force at an altitude of 800 m, far lower than the official altitude of 10,160 m.
 The two claimed that the Czechoslovak State Security had conjured up Vulović's record fall as part of a cover-up.
 They also hypothesized that the call received by Kvällsposten, claiming responsibility for the aircraft's downing, was a hoax.
 The Czech Civil Aviation Authority dismissed the journalists' claim, calling it a conspiracy theory.
-Hornung-Andersen conceded that the pair's evidence was only circumstantial.
+Hornung conceded that the pair's evidence was only circumstantial.
 Vulović said that she was aware of the journalists' claims, but stated that because she had no memory of the event, she could not confirm or deny the allegations.
 Guinness World Records continues to list her as the record-holder for surviving the highest fall without a parachute.

-In the last years of her life, Vulović lived on a pension of €300 per month in her dilapidated Belgrade apartment.
+In the last years of her life, Vulović lived on a pension of €300 per month in her Belgrade apartment.
 "I don't know what to say when people say I was lucky," she remarked.
 "Life is so hard today."
-Vulović lamented that her mother and father might not have died prematurely had she not been aboard Flight 367, stating that the incident not only ruined her life, but also those of her parents.
+Vulović lamented that her mother and father might not have died prematurely had she not been aboard Flight 367, stating that the incident not only ruined her life but also those of her parents.
 She only occasionally granted interviews and declined numerous requests, most notably from Oprah Winfrey and the BBC, saying that she was "tired" of discussing her fall.
 By the time she had reached her sixties, Vulović's deteriorating health prevented her from taking part in annual commemorations at Srbská Kamenice, which she had previously attended for many years.

 In December 2016, Vulović's friends became concerned for her well-being after she abruptly stopped answering telephone calls.
 On 23 December, locksmiths discovered her body in her apartment after forcing open the door.
+She was reported to have died the same day.
 Vulović's friends said that she had struggled with heart ailments in the years leading up to her death.
 She was buried in Belgrade's New Cemetery on 27 December.